Standard Sail Numbers

 Single Digit Sail Numbers

-If you have earned a metallic class emblem color, you are automatically approved for a personal number.
+If you have earned a metallic class emblem color, you are automatically approved for a personal number AND a single digit number.

-Single digit personal sail numbers are reserved for Olympians who have won one or more of the “Three Major” 470 class events: the Olympic Games, the World Championships, and the European Championship.
+Single digit personal sail numbers are typically reserved for Olympians and top US Sailing Team athletes who have won one or more of the “Three Major” 470 class events: the Olympic Games, the World Championships, and the European Championship.